 Technology conditions but does not eliminate geography.
-Although it seems cyberspace has opened up the world to anyone with an internet connection, most states can and do enforce their laws on the digital infrastructure within their borders for good economic reasons.
+Although it seems cyberspace has opened up the world to anyone with an internet connection, most states can and do enforce their laws on the digital infrastructure located within their borders.
 Indeed, cyber conflict appears to be concentrated along the fissures of traditional geographic rivalries.
 To the extent that cyberspace does enable remote conflict, we should expect it to be used for limited aims operations that do not directly threaten vital interests.
 Because cyber-attacks rarely lead to escalation, the cyber domain is particularly attractive for risk-sensitive revisionists.
-The cybersecurity literature offers two logics for the empirical pattern of restraint observed in the cyber domain, and geography plays a tacit role in both.
+The cybersecurity literature offers two reasons for the empirical pattern of restraint observed in the cyber domain, and geography plays a tacit role in both.
 First, complex offensive cyber operations require detailed intelligence preparation, often including human intelligence.
-It is noteworthy that the United States relied on a regional partner (Israel) for the Stuxnet operation.
 Intelligence is harder to collect and understand from a distance, and poor intelligence enhances cyber deterrence-by-denial.
 Second, attribution and retaliation depend on capabilities in more traditional domains.
-Thus deterrence-by-punishment of cyber aggression will be affected by the same deterrence gradient that affects cross-domain military capabilities in the terrestrial world.
-In sum, Western resolve and capability decreases from West to East while Russian resolve and capability increases.
+Thus deterrence-by-punishment of cyber aggression will be affected by the same loss-of-strength gradient that affects cross-domain military capabilities in the terrestrial world.
+In sum, we expect Western resolve and capability to decrease from West to East while Russian resolve and capability increases.

 A Note on Third Parties

 As the logic of our argument is dyadic, the role of third parties deserves a brief comment.
 Many treatments of covert warfare focus on military aid to local proxies from a powerful patron.
 As an analytical first cut, a complex portfolio of actors can be simplified as a dyadic pairing in gray zone conflict.
 That is, a target’s allies can be treated as part of the target’s capabilities, discounted by the level of commitment (or disunity) in an alliance.
 Lanoszka argues that a gray zone initiator must have escalation dominance over the target, e.g., Russia has more capability at every rung of the escalation ladder than Ukraine or Lithuania.
-His argument seems to run counter to our deterrence story until the weaker state is combined with its powerful protector(s).
+His argument appears to run counter to our deterrence story until the weaker state is considered together with its powerful protector(s).
 Russia may not be deterred by the Ukrainian military directly, but it calibrates its actions to avoid triggering a confrontation with NATO.
-More actors should thus be considered “capable” than if assessed in purely bilateral terms.
+More actors may be considered “capable” in this sense than if assessed in purely bilateral terms.

 Importantly, alliances, commitment mechanisms, and other attempts to aggregate capabilities are often explicitly or implicitly designed to generate deterrence by reducing agency (autonomy) on the part of individual participants, making them behave more like a single unit.
 Deterrence works if an ally might respond to a given provocation, but friction between them complicates deterrence effectiveness.
 Indeed, misalignment of interests within an alliance (or domestic civil politics) can serve to weaken deterrence and provide opportunities for gray zone intervention.